When you buy real estate for the first time, you sometimes come across a bunch of unfamiliar terms.

 When it comes to an easement on property, just as there are many different types, there can be disputes that arise, especially when the easement favours one landowner over the other.

-If there are easement disputes, it’s recommended that independent legal advice is sought to ensure that each party’s rights and obligations are clarified.
+If there are easement disputes, it’s recommended that independent legal advice be sought to ensure that each party’s rights and obligations are clarified.

 Legislation regarding easements can vary so it’s important to source legal advice in the relevant state or territory that the property is located.